 A bike’s full groupset will normally consist of the following…

-Your brake levers are the small activators mounted on your handlebars that, when pulled, actuate the brakes by means of either pulling a cable or compressing hydraulic fluid, bringing you to a halt.
+Your brake levers are the small activators mounted on your handlebars that, when pulled, either pull a cable or compress hydraulic fluid to squeeze brake pads either against the wheel's rim or a brake disc, bringing you to a halt.

-Brake levers come in two main types: standard pull, which work with calliper brakes found on many road bikes; and long pull, which work with direct-pull cantilever brakes such as the v-brakes found on many MTB bikes, as well as MTB cable disc brakes.
+Brake levers come in two main types: standard pull, which work with calliper brakes found on many road bikes; and long pull, which work with direct-pull cantilever brakes such as v-brakes (which are increasingly uncommon) or cable disc brakes.

 The main type of brakes found on the average road bike is a calliper brake system.
-Cantilevers and V-brakes are often used on cyclo-cross and commuting bikes.
-In recent years, disc brakes, found commonly on modern mountain bikes, are also featuring on road bikes with greater frequency.
+Cantilevers and v-brakes were often used on cyclo-cross and mountain bikes but these have almost completely been replaced by disc brakes.

-Almost all modern road, leisure and mountain bikes use the derailleur transmission system.
+Almost all modern road, MTB, and leisure bikes use the derailleur transmission system.

 Taken from the French for ‘derail’, the mechanism uses your pedalling action to ‘de-rail’ the chain from one sprocket/gear to another.
 Front derailleurs are used to change gear on your chainset, which usually consists of two or three sprockets.
 The large gap between these chainrings means the front mechanism has to do a lot of hefty lifting while providing an important level of precision to ensure the chain stays in place.
 The modern mountain bike 1x11 setup has no need for a front derailleur.